-Anytime means it works year-round, including the dormant season.
-That means you can target brush this fall or winter, when it’s cooler to work.
+That means you can target brush this fall or winter when it’s cooler to work.

 Use low-volume basal spraying on woody plants with smooth bark (that’s important — easier to penetrate) and trunks less than 6 inches in diameter at the base of the tree.
-Here’s the mix: 25 percent Remedy Ultra plus 75 percent oil-based carrier (basal oil) — no water.
+Here’s the mix: 25% Remedy OR Remedy Ultra plus 75% oil-based carrier (diesel fuel or basal oil) — no water.
 Adding a dye can help you tell where you sprayed.

-That mix and method provides excellent control of mesquite, elms, locust, oaks, Osage orange (hedge, bois d’arc), sweetgum and many other species.
+That mix and method provide excellent control of elms, locust, multiflora rose, oaks, Osage orange (hedge, bois d’arc), privet, sweetgum and many other species.

 |25% herbicide mix for stem- and cut-stump sprays|